Chlamydia trachomatis/Neisseria gonorrhoeae (CT/GC) – Nucleic Acid Amplification Testing (NAAT) – Urine

 Test of Cure for CT/GC is not routinely indicated.
 Repeat testing is recommended in the following scenarios:

-- when compliance is difficult to ensure (e.g. failure to take or finish medication),
+- when compliance is difficult to ensure (e.g. failure to take or finish medication), or suspected treatment failures,

 - if an alternative treatment has been used,